Travelling to Japan? A JR Pass might not be what you’re looking for, read on to find out!

 Fuji Q Highland: The Best Roller Coasters in Japan Most Tourists Miss — Fuji Q Highland Guide

-We hope you found this JR Pass Guide useful especially for those residing in Singapore!
+We hope you found this JR Pass Guide useful, especially for those residing in Singapore!

-Let us know in the comments sections below if we missed out anything you’d like to know about travelling with Japan Rail Passes.
+Let us know in the comments sections below if we missed anything you’d like to know about travelling with Japan Rail Passes.
 That way we can keep the guide up to date! 🙂

 This post was brought to you by Klook.